 2000 A.D. revived the character for a one off special alongside a number of other strips featuring old British characters.
 In this atrocity the Spider was portrayed as a psychopathic cannibal who had sewn his costume onto his body, and kept a larder of murder victims hidden in the London Underground.
 This special is one of the biggest insults to the memory of a classic character I have ever seen.
 I mention it only because others keep thinking I'd forgotten to include it; I hadn't.
 I'd chosen not to, and had been trying to block it from my memory.
 It really is that awful.
 The only decent thing to come out of it is the colour artwork that I use at the top of the page.

 An older version of the Spider has recently appeared in Paul Grist's Jack Staff comic.
 Apparently the two were each other's arch-nemesis in the early 1960's (in 1962 the Spider was sparring with Unit D, prior to his first recorded appearance in Lion - presumably this happened before moving to New York where he set himself up to become master of the underworld).
 By 2000 the Spider has returned to Britain and retired under the name Alfred Chinard (his real name?), but the return of Jack Staff and the theft of one of his Spider-suits prompts him to come out of retirement.
 He continues to enjoy himself outwitting his old nemesis.
 (This is a proper revival of the character in my opinion, much better than the aforementioned travesty from 2000 A.D.).

 2005 saw a revival of the Spider as part of Albion, a six-issue mini-series from D.C.
 Comics, helmed by Alan Moore.
-The first of what I hope will be several reprint volumes of the Spider's adventures from his appearances in Lion has also been published by Titan.
+The first (and thus far only) reprint volume of the Spider's adventures from his appearances in Lion was also published by Titan.

 CLARIFICATIONS: Not to be confused with